apache/airflow/docs/apache-airflow/howto/operator/python.rst

 downstream tasks are respected.
 In this short-circuiting configuration, the operator assumes the direct downstream task(s) were purposely meant to be skipped but perhaps not other subsequent tasks.
-This configuration is especially useful if only *part* of a pipeline should be short-circuited rather than all tasks which follow the ShortCircuitOperator task.
+This configuration is especially useful if only *part* of a pipeline should be short-circuited rather than all tasks which follow the short-circuiting task.

-In the example below, notice that the ShortCircuitOperator task is configured to respect downstream trigger rules.
-This means while the tasks that follow the "short_circuit" ShortCircuitOperator task will be skipped since the ``python_callable`` returns False, "task_7" will still execute as its set to execute when upstream tasks have completed running regardless of status (i.e. the ``TriggerRule.ALL_DONE`` trigger rule).
+In the example below, notice that the "short_circuit" task is configured to respect downstream trigger rules.
+This means while the tasks that follow the "short_circuit" task will be skipped since the decorated function returns False, "task_7" will still execute as its set to execute when upstream tasks have completed running regardless of status (i.e. the ``TriggerRule.ALL_DONE`` trigger rule).

-.. exampleinclude:: /../../airflow/example_dags/example_short_circuit_operator.py
+.. exampleinclude:: /../../airflow/example_dags/example_short_circuit_decorator.py
     :language: python
     :dedent: 4
     :start-after: [START howto_operator_short_circuit_trigger_rules]